Typemaster32/Arrival-Talking-to-the-Alien/README.md

 [4]How did I make it?
 1. Using p5js (https://p5js.org/) to generate the artistic circle language.
-Check the pure version: https://openprocessing.org/sketch/2121872
+Check the pure version with only the visual part: https://openprocessing.org/sketch/2121872
 2. Using "perlin noise" and "randomGaussian" function to create and randomness of the circle.
-3. Adjust multiple(enormous) times.
+3. Adjust the parameters for multiple(enormous) times.
 4. Using OpenAI ChatGPT to prepare the conversation.

+[5]About:
+1. This is the ORIGINAL fantastic movie! https://en.wikipedia.org/wiki/Arrival_(film)
+2. This project is one of my generative artworks.
+You can also take a look at at https://openprocessing.org/user/402229?view=sketches&o=28
+3. This project should NEVER be used to make any profit.